Bali Post Media Group: Media Bias

 As the most prominent media in Bali, BPMG has mastered almost all media segments.
 In the electronic media, BPMG manages Bali TV, which reaches the entire region of Bali, and five radio stations that reach the whole area.
 Therefore, this conglomeration is seen as a monopoly of public opinion.

 On Thursday, 2 May 2013, several groups rallied to express their anger about the biased coverage of Bali Post Media Group within their publications, especially in Bali TV and the daily newspaper, Bali Post.
 Hundreds of Bali citizens and nine Hindu priests held a ritual, "Pralina," that featured the symbolic cremation of copies of the Bali Post newspaper in front of the Bali Post office.
 The protestors believed that Bali Post no longer stood as an ideal mass media representation.

-Later on, from 8 May to 11 May 2013, the Indonesian Broadcasting Commission (IBC) Bali branch placed a ban on Seputar Bali news program after receiving public complaints about one-sided coverage of a gubernatorial election and the incumbent candidates.
+Later on, from 8 May to 11 May 2013, the Indonesian Broadcasting Commission (KPI) Bali branch placed a ban on Seputar Bali news program after receiving public complaints about one-sided coverage of a gubernatorial election and the incumbent candidates.
 Bali Post was also accused of violating law no 32/2002 on Broadcasting Rules and Standards, according to the Jakarta Post.